Sport in Spain: Spanish sports calendar

-Team sports
+Main team sports

 Football

 The Spain national football team celebrating their victory at the 2010 FIFA World Cup in Madrid.

 Association football, commonly known as football (or soccer), (Fútbol asociación), is the most popular sport in Spain.
 Football is a widespread passion among the people of Spain, and most people in Spain have at least some sort of connection to the sport.
 Football is the sport with the most registered players (a total of 1,063,090 of which 997,106 are men and 77,461 women, a 55% rise in women since 2014), and highest number of registered clubs (a total of 29,205) among all Spanish sport federations according to data issued by the sports administration of Spain's government in 2020.

 El Clásico: the iconic football rivalry between Real Madrid and FC Barcelona.

 La Liga or Primera División (The Spanish League) is considered to be one of the world's best competitions in men's football.
 Successful teams in recent European competitions are Real Madrid, FC Barcelona, Sevilla, Athletic Bilbao, Valencia CF and Atlético Madrid.
 Real Madrid and Barcelona have dominated for much of their history, and created an intimate rivalry, which is known as El Clásico.
 Real Madrid has been dubbed by many pundits as the most successful club in the world, having won the UEFA Champions League a record 15 times, almost all other UEFA club competitions at least once, and La Liga a record 35 times.
 Barcelona has been European champions 5 times, and won La Liga on 26 occasions.
 Other teams such as Atlético Madrid, Sevilla and Valencia have also gained prominence by winning the UEFA Europa League, with 9 titles going to Spanish teams since 2004.

 Real Madrid and FC Barcelona are the two most popular sports clubs on social media in the world as of 7 February 2024: